mattstratton/castanet/REFERENCE.md

     url = "https://cote.io/podcasts/sdt/"
 ```

-The idetifier for the link simply needs to be unique; it's not used anywhere else.
+The identifier for the link simply needs to be unique; it's not used anywhere else.

 ### A note about `BaseURL`